 District debt service costs are allocated to used capacity and excess capacity in the facilities constructed with proceeds from the debt being retired.
-Excess capacity is defined as the difference between the design capacity and the used capacity of each project and is determined annually.
+Excess capacity is defined as the difference between the design capacity and the capacity used of each project and is determined annually.
 Used capacity debt service is recovered based on the volume and pollutant loadings of the users.
 Excess capacity debt service is allocated in equal amounts to all users through an "actual customer" rate.

-General obligation debt outstanding as of the end of 2022 was \$139.6 million which represents the remaining balance on the Clean Water Fund loans from the State of Wisconsin.
-This compares to a 2021 year-end balance of \$135.7 million and a 2020 year-end balance of \$133.3 million.
-Interest on these loans is payable semi-annually at rates of 1.5 to 3.2 percent.
+General obligation debt outstanding as of the end of 2023 was \$127.4MM which represents the remaining balance on the Clean Water Fund loans from the State of Wisconsin.
+This compares to a 2022 year-end balance of \$139.6MM.
 Detailed information on the District's Clean Water Fund loans is included in the notes to the financial statements.